stephend/citybeautiful.nz/_posts/2017/2017-09-06-how-dense-is-dense-p1.md

 layout: post
 title: "How Dense Is Dense?
 Part 1 - The Quarter Acre Paradise"
 image: /images/2017/taihk/auckland_density.tn144.png
+excerpt: "<p>When you talk about cities and transport, one term that comes up almost immediately is <i>density</i>.
+It's a simple idea - how many or few people are in a given place.
+But it's notoriously difficult to define, not because it's hard to measure, but because there are so many possible ways of doing it.</p>"
 ---

+This article has also been cross-posted at [Greater Auckland](https://www.greaterauckland.org.nz/2017/11/30/dense-dense-part-1-quarter-acre-paradise/) and you can comment there.
+{: .crosspost }

 When you talk about cities and transport, one term that comes up almost immediately is _density_.
 It's a simple idea - how many or few people are in a given place.
 But it's [notoriously difficult to define](http://transportblog.co.nz/2012/01/26/the-complexity-of-density/), not because it's hard to measure, but because there are [so many possible ways of doing it](http://transportblog.co.nz/2014/09/17/population-weighted-densities-in-new-zealand-and-australia/).